 This post contains affiliate links.
 Read the full disclosure policy here.

-I start the day with my bullet journal, opening it to a blank page, then writing “week of” on the top of the page.
+I start my weekly planning routine with a blank page spread (two blank pages side by side) in my bullet journal.
+I write “week of” on the top of the left page.
 This simple act is like waving a magic wand over plain paper and turning into a safe space to clear my mind.

 If my thoughts are particularly jumbled, I just start writing down what comes to mind until every single idea has worked its way onto paper, not unlike a bunch of six-year-old children racing to be first in line to claim the coveted ‘line leader’ role.